 Although scenic rides are only located in a few spots around the region, the impact of train travel and commerce is readily apparent at the numerous train museums of North Idaho and Eastern Washington.
 The Northern Pacific Depot Museum in Wallace, Idaho, is an incredible glimpse into the region when driving along Interstate 90.
 Located in an old chateau-style depot building, the museum details the rich railroad, mining and history of Wallace and the surrounding Silver Valley.

 In Eastern Washington, the Railroad Depot Museum in Ritzville is a good stop while out exploring the Palouse.
 While Ritzville is off the beaten path today, at one time the town was frequented by up to 10 passenger trains a day.
 Today, the museum houses historical displays inside, while a colorful caboose sits outside.

 West of Spokane along Highway 2, near the small town of Reardan, is a can’t-miss for train enthusiasts.
 At the Inland NW Rail Museum, visitors will find a huge collection of engines, diner cars, boxcars and railroad vehicles of all ages, shapes and sizes.
 Inside, the museum houses model railroads and numerous displays about the railroad history of the Inland Empire.
-The museum is seasonally open, but the times have been subject to change because of COVID-19, so check before you go.
+The museum is open seasonally, so check before you go.

-Two more train museums, the Northern Pacific Railway Museum in Toppenish and the Yakima Valley Trolleys’ Electric Railway Museum, an electric railway museum in Yakima, are excellent stops, but both are currently closed for COVID-19.
+Two more train museums, the Northern Pacific Railway Museum in Toppenish and the Yakima Valley Trolleys’ Electric Railway Museum, an electric railway museum in Yakima, are excellent stops.

-–Written by Douglas Scott.
-Top image is a view of Glacier National Park as seen from the Empire Builder.
+–Top image is a view of Glacier National Park as seen from the Empire Builder